veliovgroup/josk/README.md

 ### Initialization

 JoSk is storage-agnostic (since `v4.0.0`).
-It's shipped with Redis and MongoDb "adapters" out of the box, with option to extend its capabilities by creating and passing a [custom adapter](https://github.com/veliovgroup/josk/blob/master/docs/adapter-api.md)
+It's shipped with Redis and MongoDB "adapters" out of the box, with option to extend its capabilities by creating and passing a [custom adapter](https://github.com/veliovgroup/josk/blob/master/docs/adapter-api.md)

 #### Redis Adapter

-JoSk has no dependencies, hence make sure `redis` NPM package is installed in order to support Redis Storage Adapter. `RedisAdapter` utilize basic set of commands `SET`, `GET`, `DEL`, `EXISTS`, `HSET`, `HGETALL`, and `SCAN`. `RedisAdapter` is compatible with all Redis-alike databases, was well-tested with [Redis](https://redis.io/) and [KeyDB](https://docs.keydb.dev/)
+JoSk has no dependencies, hence make sure `redis` NPM package is installed in order to support Redis Storage Adapter. `RedisAdapter` utilize basic set of commands `SET`, `GET`, `DEL`, `EXISTS`, `HSET`, `HGETALL`, and `SCAN`. `RedisAdapter` is compatible with all Redis-alike databases, and was well-tested with [Redis](https://redis.io/) and [KeyDB](https://docs.keydb.dev/)

 ```js
 import { JoSk, RedisAdapter } from 'josk';